Pranava-Pai-N/Microsoft-Coding-Bootcamp/README.md

 # Microsoft-Coding-Bootcamp
-This repository contains all the problems done in microsoft bootcamp on series and basics in coding done in cpp conducted by Talencia Global
+This repository contains all the problems done in microsoft bootcamp on series and basics in coding conducted by Talencia Global as a part of coding bootcamp for 4 days.
+Coding done in cpp